james-tindal/obsidian-mindmap-nextgen/README.md

 1. Set the background as transparent, then the foreground color will be the default;
 2. Select a background color;
 3. Set the background and foreground colors to be as the current theme.
-So that the screenshot will look the same as the screenshot.
+So that the screenshot will look the same as show the plugin is displayed.

 #### Collapse all